puikchan/udacity.data_visualization/README.md

 Feedback#3

 Showing the survival rates is fine, it does show the female has a higher survival rate than the male in general, but i like to see how many passengers were there.
 Let's say if there were a lot of men then women, that would mean a lot more people perished than the charts showed.
-The current chart shows that women hs pretty hight survival rate, but that survival rate would not mean a thing if there were only a few women passengers.
+The current chart shows that women has pretty high survival rate, but that survival rate would not mean a thing if there were only a few women passengers.

 ##### Final Data Visualization